Climate Summary for Florida - March 2014

 Figure 1: A graphical depiction of the monthly rainfall departure from normal (inches) for March is given in the figure below (courtesy of NOAA, NWS).

-Table 4: Breakdown of storm reports submitted in Florida during the month of March (compiled from Southeast Regional Climate Center).
+Table 4: Breakdown of storm reports submitted in Florida during March (compiled from Southeast Regional Climate Center).

 Appendix 1: Additional March departures from normal data for Florida locations.